 Transcriptions of Mandarin into the Latin script often do not distinguish between the critical tonal differences employed in the Mandarin language, using words such as this one without indication of tone.

-In later non-Northern Middle English, a is usually found before vowels and /h/, while an is usually found preceding other consonants.
+In later non-Northern Middle English, a is usually found before consonants other than /h/, while an is usually found preceding vowels and /h/.
 However, an often occurs before any consonant in earlier Middle English.

 In early Middle English, the indefinite article is often omitted; occasional omission persists into later Middle English.